-50. Flow in the Big Lost River channel between Moore and Arco is governed by two factors.
-First, it is the product of excess flows, or high water, which is released past the Moore diversion because it exceeds the irrigation demand within the basin.
-Second, it is governed by river operations under Rule 30 (IDAPA 37.03.12 Water Distribution Rules - Water District 34).
+53. Flow in the Big Lost River channel between Moore and Arco is governed by three factors:

+- Excess flows, or high water, which is released past the Moore diversion because it exceeds the irrigation demand within the basin. - River operations under Rule 30 (IDAPA 37.03.12 Water Distribution Rules Water District 34). - Ground water pumping (aquifer levels).
+When aquifer levels are high enough to intersect land surface, the Big Lost River is a discharge source for the aquifer and ground water discharges to the river.

-51. The USGS maintains a stream gage on the Big Lost River below Mackay Reservoir (#13127000).
+54. The USGS maintains a stream gage on the Big Lost River below Mackay Reservoir (#13127000).
 The annual stream flow measured at this site is a good representation of the water entering the lower Big Lost River Basin at this location, because there is very little subsurface water flow in the area of the stream gage.
 (See Exhibit PK21, page 9; Exhibit IDWR 12, pages 247-248) Flow in the Big Lost River below Mackay Reservoir represents approximately 75% of the total water supply entering the lower basin.
 (See Exhibit IDWR12, page 245)

-52. Since 1987 (a period of 27 years), the annual flow in the Big Lost River below Mackay Reservoir has been less than the 62-yr average in 21 of 27 years.
+55. Since 1987 (a period of 27 years), the annual flow in the Big Lost River below Mackay Reservoir has been less than the 62-yr average in 21 of 27 years.
 (Exhibit IDWR10, page 7 (average based on 1950-2012 data)) Since 2000, the annual flow in the Big Lost River below Mackay Reservoir has been less than the 62-yr average every year except 2006.
 (Id.)
-The lack of water at the Big Lost River below Mackay Reservoir stream gage is not necessarily a result of a lack of precipitation.
-(See Exhibit P12, Figure 12 (Annual precipitation measured at the Mackay Ranger Station was above or near average in 9 of 11 years (2000-2010).)
+Drought periods identified through the evaluation of well hydrographs correspond with the flows in the Big Lost River below Mackay Reservoir (Exhibit IDWR 10, pg.
+7).

-53. The lack of flow at the Big Lost River below Mackay Reservoir gage is significant because the measurement site is located upstream of most of the ground water pumping occurring in the basin.
+56. The lack of flow at the Big Lost River below Mackay Reservoir gage is significant because the measurement site is located upstream of most of the ground water pumping occurring in the basin.
 (See Exhibit P12, page 6) The lack of flow in the Big Lost River downstream of Moore can be traced to the lack of flow in the Big Lost River below Mackay Reservoir.

-54. The second factor affecting flow in the Big Lost River channel between Moore and Arco is the manipulation of river flows under Rule 30 (IDAPA 37.03.12).
+57. A second factor affecting flow in the Big Lost River channel between Moore and Arco is the manipulation of river flows under Rule 30 (IDAPA 37.03.12).
 The Eastside Canal was built to convey irrigation water along the east side of the valley and minimize seepage losses.
-(Exhibit A20, page 6) "Sediments near the sides of the valley have lower permeability due to the deposition of alluvial fans, the deposition of clay and silt from flood over bank deposits, and less high energy river erosion."
-(Id.)

-55. The Eastside Canal is now frequently used, instead of the natural river channel, to convey river water between Moore and Arco.
+(Exhibit A20, page 6) The Eastside Canal is frequently used, instead of the natural river channel, to convey river water between Moore and Arco.
 (Testimony of Jim Rindfleisch) Water is diverted into the Eastside Canal at the Moore Diversion, then conveyed along the east side of the valley, and injected back into the Big Lost River channel just upstream of the Arco and Munsey points of diversion.
-Diverting the flow of the river through the Eastside Canal reduces seepage losses significantly.
-(Id.)
 The increased use of the Eastside Canal to convey river water has resulted in a reduction in rising water.
 (Testimony of Dr. Brockway)

-56. The watermaster for Water District 34 observed rising water in the Arco area at the end of the 2011 irrigation season.
+58. The watermaster for Water District 34 observed rising water in the Arco area at the end of the 2011 irrigation season.
 (Exhibit IDWR10, page 9) This was reportedly the first time in about 30 years that there has been rising water.
 (Id.)

-57. Department records for Water District 34 confirm that a significant amount of water was allowed to flow in the Big Lost River channel between Moore and Arco during the 2011 irrigation season.
-(See Flows Past the Moore Diversion, 2011 WD34 Records) Over 60,000 acre-feet of water flowed past the Moore Diversion in June/July 2011.
+59. Department records for Water District 34 confirm that a significant amount of water was allowed to flow in the Big Lost River channel between Moore and Arco during the 2011 irrigation season.
+(See Flows Past the Moore Diversion, 2011 WD34 Records) Over 60,000 acrefeet of water flowed past the Moore Diversion in June/July 2011.
 (Id.)